 With the change in the Irish Education System and the introduction of Physical Education as a state exam subject, this course is equipped to meet the demands of the growing market for specialist trained PE teachers in Ireland.
 Each school will be required to employ a minimum of specialist trained PE teacher to deliver the new exam curricula, thus there will be a requirement for current teachers delivering PE without curricular content specialisation to retrain.
 Currently the number of institutes delivering PE as a curricular subject is limited (n=3).
 Research investigating effectiveness of Irish PE teachers has promoted the need for a single subject focus on PE (rather than the current dual qualification) therefore Portobello institute will be the first Institute to deliver single subject PE qualifications over 3 years.

 This is a full-time course delivered efficiently over 2-3 days per week for 3 academic years.
 The academic year runs from October – June over 2 semesters.

-BSc (Hons) level 8 degree in Physical Education & Sports Science
+BA (Hons) level 8 degree in Physical Education

 Entry to this course is by direct application with an offer of acceptance on the programme issued following an interview.
 Students will be registered as an undergraduate degree student with London Metropolitan University.